LadybugDB/ladybug-docs/src/content/docs/tutorials/example-database.md

 ---
 title: Example database
-description: Sample database schemas and datasets for learning and testing Kuzu features with real-world data examples.
+description: Sample database schemas and datasets for learning and testing Ladybug features with real-world data examples.
 ---

 The dataset used in the tutorials is a social network dataset of users and posts that has the following schema.